Nobuo Fujita

+In 1962 Fujita was invited to Brookings where he gave his family's 400-year-old katana to the city in friendship, Fujita later sponsored a trip for Brookings high school students to visit Japan in 1985 and returned to the city again in 1990, 1992, and 1995.
+In 1997, a few days before his death, Fujita was made an honorary citizen of the city.

 Early life and military career

+Early life

 Nobuo Fujita joined the Imperial Japanese Navy in 1932 and became a pilot in 1933.
 Fujita also had a younger brother who was killed in the war.

 Pearl Harbor and U.S. West Coast

 Fujita was on board I-25 during the attack on Pearl Harbor, where the I-25 and three other submarines patrolled a line 193 km north of Oahu.
 Fujita's plane, a Yokosuka E14Y "Glen" seaplane, did not function properly, and he was unable to participate in the reconnaissance mission planned before the attack.

 After the attack on Pearl Harbor, I-25 patrolled along the West Coast of the United States with eight other submarines.
 They attacked U.S. shipping before returning to their base in Kwajalein Atoll in the Marshall Islands.
-They arrived there on January 11, 1942 to be refuelled and refurbished.
+They arrived there on January 11, 1942, to be refueled and refurbished.

 South Pacific

 I-25's next mission was to reconnoiter the Australian harbours of Sydney, Melbourne and Hobart, followed by the New Zealand harbours of Wellington and Auckland.
 On 17 February 1942, Nobuo Fujita took off in the "Glen" for a reconnaissance flight over Sydney Harbour to examine the city's airbase.
 By 07:30, he had returned to I-25, disassembled the "Glen" and stowed it in the water-tight hangar.

 The next mission was a similar flight over Melbourne, Australia.
 Fujita took off from Cape Wickham on King Island at the western end of Bass Strait, about halfway between Victoria and Tasmania.
-The floatplane was launched on 26 February for its flight to Melbourne over Port Phillip Bay.
+The floatplane was launched on 26 February at 3AM for its flight to Melbourne over Port Phillip Bay.
+During the flight, Fujita recorded details of the bayside industrial areas and shipping activity, as well as noting the presence of one light cruiser, and five destroyers.

 Fujita's next reconnaissance flight in Australia was over Hobart on 1 March.
 I-25 then headed for New Zealand, where Fujita flew a reconnaissance flight over Wellington on 8 March.
 He flew over Auckland on 13 March, followed by Fiji on 17 March.
 The submarine returned to its base at Kwajalein on 31 March.